printix/Power-BI/Readme.md

 ## Exception: The remote server returned an error: (400) Bad Request

 If the runbook fails with an 400 bad request, this is usually caused by one of two problems;
-- Your Powershell Modules are out of date.
+- Your PowerShell Modules are out of date.
 Read [here](https://docs.microsoft.com/en-us/azure/automation/automation-update-azure-modules) for how you can update them.
 - The run as account does not have the necessary permissions to get a storage account key.Read more [here](https://docs.microsoft.com/en-us/azure/automation/automation-create-runas-account).

 ## Exception: The remote server returned an error: (500) Internal server Error

-If the runbook fails with an 500 bad request, this is usally caused by one of three problems;
+If the runbook fails with an 500 bad request, this is usually caused by one of three problems;
 - You specified an invalid Printix partnerID, ClientID or secret
 - You specified an invalid printix tenant
 - You passed on an invalid timespan